krmopuri/dl25/assignments.md

 title: Assignments
 permalink: /assignments/
 ---
-Assignments are posted (and solutions are handed-over) in the Google classroom.
+Assignments will be regularly posted (and solutions will be handed-over) in the Google classroom.